Penn & Teller: Tricks

 Penn & Teller perform their own adaptation of the famous bullet catch illusion.
 Each simultaneously fires a gun at the other through small panes of glass and then "catches" the other's bullet in his mouth.
 They also have an assortment of card tricks in their repertoire, virtually all of them involving the force of the Three of Clubs on an unsuspecting audience member as this card is easy for viewers to identify on television cameras.

 In one of their most politically charged tricks, they make an American flag seem to disappear by wrapping it in a copy of the United States Bill of Rights, and apparently setting the flag on fire, so that "the flag is gone but the Bill of Rights remains".
 The routine may also feature the "Chinese bill of rights", presented as a transparent piece of acetate.
 They normally end the trick by restoring the unscathed flag to its starting place on the flagpole; however, on a TV guest appearance on The West Wing, this final part was omitted.
 The methods of the trick were revealed by the duo in an episode of Fool Us.
+In 2025 the New York Times reported that the duo had stopped performing this trick because of the association between the American flag and the Make America Great Again movement.

 One trick involves a powered nail gun with a quantity of missing nails from the series of nails in its magazine.
 Penn begins by firing several apparently real nails into a board in front of him.
 He then proceeds to fire the nail gun into the palm of his hand several times, while suffering no injuries.
 His pattern builds as he oscillates between firing blanks into his hand and firing nails into the board, and fires one blank into Teller's crotch.
 Near the end of the trick, he says that it is a trick and that he and Teller believe that it is morally wrong to do things on stage that are really dangerous—it makes the audience complicit in unnecessary human risk.